 - Advice on how to negotiate contracts, market yourself as a teaching artist, and how to join STAR of the Alaska State Council on the Arts.

 - Dialogue and community building among local artists and educators about teaching in and through the arts.
 Discussion topics will include: Application process, importance of residencies, Alaska State standards, developmental levels, differentiated learning, classroom management strategies, collaboration for successful residencies, and the business of being a teaching artist.

 For Fairbanks Area Artists:

-Fairbanks Arts suggests reading the 2021-22 AIS Handbook to become familiar with the Fairbanks Artists in Schools (AIS) program to see if it is the right fit for you.
+Fairbanks Arts suggests reading the 2022-23 AIS Handbook to become familiar with the Fairbanks Artists in Schools (AIS) program to see if it is the right fit for you.
 You can find the 2022-23 AID Handbook at the bottom of this page.
 In order to become an eligible artist for the AIS program, you must meet the following criteria:

 - Artist must complete a Teaching Artist Training.
 These sessions are currently offered once a year.
 Please know that you must attend all sessions in the Training in order to receive certification.

 - Artist must submit all necessary application materials.

 - Artist must schedule interview with the Fairbanks Arts Education Coordinator.